Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 (Big shout outs to the author of idea plugin.
 It's so very impressive.)
 * Writing configuration in a language that I understand was a big relieve.
 * Helm surprised me in it's speed and functionality, I spent lot of time fighting with Ctrl-P/Unite in vim.
 Configuring Unite was painful experience.
 Helm on the other hand just works.
 And works well.
 * Inferior lisp is so goooood.
-Having editor with lisp support in mind is incredible experience for any lisp developer.
+Having editor with lisp support in mind is incredible experience for any lisp developer. (inf-clojure in inferior lisp mode tuned to play well with clojure)
 * It's can do async stuff!
 If you used vim then you know what I mean.
 In emacs it's just there.
 Without required pythor/ruby support enabled during compilation.
 * Built-in package manager.
 Just run `package-install` and it's there.
 No NeoBundle/Bundle installation needed.
 No need to mess with git submodules.
 * Ability to inspect everything at run time helps during configuration.
 Some key executes something weird?
 Just run `describe-key` and see what is going on.
 You can do something similar in vim, but in emacs it's much better.